Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 70% of kids drop out of youth sports by age 13.
 The primary reason?
 Lack of feedback.

 When a coach takes the time to provide detailed feedback on a consistent basis, it helps bridge the gap between an athlete’s expectations vs. actual performance.
-This feedback works to steer athletes in a direction towards growth & development, as they know exactly what to work on and why.
+This feedback works to steer athletes in a direction toward growth & development, as they know exactly what to work on and why.
 And when athletes see themselves improving, they are more likely to register for the next season.

 This blog will dive into the two types of feedback—positive and constructive.
 We define what each type of feedback means, discuss their benefits, and explain how often athlete feedback should be provided throughout the season.